Helensburgh Anglican Church

-Church organizations continued as usual.
+Church organisations continued as usual.
 The Sunday School had 50 children attending, Mothers Union 15.
 Only the old hall remained a maintenance headache.
 In 1966 half the windows were broken by vandals.
-With the closing of the Empire theatre the church was able to buy some of the old seats.
+With the closing of the Empire theatre, the church was able to buy some of the old seats.
 Until they were dumped in 1977, they remained a continuing threat to life and limb as children constantly found themselves trapped in the folding seat.
 They weren't designed to be walked on.
 Extracting the victim was always a delicate business.
 Fifth Sunday combined Protestant evening services were now held in the RSL hall.
-Some evening guest service were planned as outreach occasions, but were not well attended.
-The Church Wardens in 1966 wee Les Coffee, Geoff Cox and Ken Hammonds.
+Some evening guest services were planned as outreach occasions, but were not well attended.
+The Church Wardens in 1966 were Les Coffee, Geoff Cox and Ken Hammonds.

-In 1964 The Parish boundaries were again altered and Stanwell Park with included in the Engadine with Heathcote district.
+In 1964, the Parish boundaries were again altered and Stanwell Park was included in the Engadine with Heathcote district.
 This made it possible to engage a Curate (an assistant minister) to cover the Southern section of the Parish.
-A flat was obtained at Stanwell park and later in 1965 a renovated Igloo was purchased on the corner of Walker and Francis Sts. to serve as the Curate's cottage.
+A flat was obtained at Stanwell park and later, in 1965, a renovated Igloo was purchased on the corner of Walker and Francis Sts to serve as the Curate's cottage.
 The Curates were young men fresh out of theological college in their first or second training posting.
 Their term was about two years.
-The first Curate was Garry Child, he was followed by Warwick Thomas, Peter Tasker and his wife Joan, Trevor Middelton and his wife Jill, Don Wilson and his wife Libby, and finally Bryan Findlayson and his wife Doreen.
+The first Curate was Garry Child, he was followed by Warwick Thomas, Peter Tasker and his wife Joan, Trevor Middleton and his wife Jill, Don Wilson and his wife Libby, and finally Bryan Findlayson and his wife Doreen.

 Repairing the old hall.
-L-R. Ken Hammonds, Roger Warner, Bryan Findlayson, Colin Adams.
+L-R. Ken Hammonds, Rodger Warner, Bryan Findlayson, Colin Adams.

 On the maintenance front work continued on the 3rd block.
 It was partly cleared in 1972 and Ken Hammonds made an interesting find of a plot of Marijuana.
-In 1974 Mr. Fairclough organized the mine bulldozer to clear the land and lay down coalwash.
+In 1974 Mr. Fairclough organised the mine bulldozer to clear the land and lay down coalwash.
 Bernard Price, over many years, slowly turfed the land and then mowed it.
-The hall roof was partly destroyed by a storm in 1975 and had to be replaced.
-The front of the hall was replaced, along with new doors and windows, in 1975.
+The hall roof was partly destroyed by a storm in 1975 and had to be replaced, as well as the front of the hall, along with new doors and windows.
 The new church needed little upkeep.
 Ken Hammonds put rails on the porch steps in 1968 and heaters were added in 1971.
 Hail damage in 1976 involved replacing a number of roof sheets.